NashTech-Labs/AzureContainerAppDeployment-With_New_Revision/README.md

-# Container App Deployment with new revision
+# Container App Deployment With New Revision

 This template provides a streamlined way to deploy a containerized application to new revision for your new deployment to Azure Container Apps using Azure Pipelines.